ml8/ml8.github.io/pages/faculty.md

 _Note about LinkedIn:_ I only connect with students on [LinkedIn](http://tinyr.us/me) that I have some sort of working relationship with.
 If I don't know who you are, I'll ignore your request to connect.

-### Inclusive + Ethical Computing

-Making Computer Science education (and technology in general) inclusive is an important priority for me.

-Here's a [list](inclusive-computing.md) of resources/articles related to justice, diversity, and inclusion in CS that I will try to maintain/update.

 ## Outside the Classroom